hw-qiaolei/mysql_scripts/README.md

 For example, using mysql_create_slave.sh you can create a slave from scratch in several seconds.

-The word "scratch" here means: you ONLY have to configure the network(IP address) properly for the mysql master and slave host, and install related software(mysql-libs, mysql, mysql-server) on each host.
+The word "scratch" here means: you ONLY have to configure the network(IP address) properly for the mysql master and slave host, and install related mysql software(at least mysql-libs, mysql, mysql-server) on each host.

 You do NOT need to do any things else, such as:
 * establish the trust relationship between the hosts